pengpeng/Hunyuan3D-1/README.md

 ## 🔥🔥🔥 News!!

+* Nov 21, 2024: 💬 We have introduced the new Baking module.
+Please give it a try!
+* Nov 20, 2024: 💬 We have added a Chinese version of the README.
+* Nov 18, 2024: 💬 Third-party developers have uploaded their ComfyUI.
+We appreciate their contributions! [[1]](https://github.com/jtydhr88/ComfyUI-Hunyuan3D-1-wrapper)[[2]](https://github.com/MrForExample/ComfyUI-3D-Pack)[[3]](https://github.com/TTPlanetPig/Comfyui_Hunyuan3D)
 * Nov 5, 2024: 💬 We support demo running  image_to_3d generation now.
 Please check the [script](#using-gradio) below.
 * Nov 5, 2024: 💬 We support demo running  text_to_3d generation now.
 Please check the [script](#using-gradio) below.